 These guilt-free Hot Cross Muffins are the perfect Easter treat but I think they're going to be a regular addition to my repertoire because they are so easy, gut friendly and VERY DELICIOUS!

-OMG, these Easter muffins were a fabulous surprise because it was the first time I have tried baking with Khorasan flour (aka. kamut flour an ancient grain originating from Egypt).
+These Easter muffins feature Khorasan flour (aka. kamut flour an ancient grain originating from Egypt).
 For those of you new to my blog, I am always on the lookout for gut-friendly foods (to help manage my autoimmune condition Ulcerative Colitis and this flour, along with my other favorite ancient grain Spelt) is my new baking staple!

 What's really wonderful about this recipe is that it offers all the spice, warmth and comfort of a freshly baked hot cross bun but in a fraction of the time and with much more nutrition and goodness!
 Even better, these muffins retain their moisture for a couple of days so you can bake these in advance without the worry of them drying out (just store in an airtight container).
 While they are fabulous on their own, with some fresh butter they truly are NEXT LEVEL!!!